biolisp/biolisp.github.io/index.md

 ## Welcome to the Biolisp community!

-Biology is now a data science.
+Biology has become a data science.
+Hacking genomes to extract insights into problems ranging from cancer to aging is now the norm.
+Whether you're a Lisp hacker, an aspiring biohacker, or just love data science -- we encourage you to join our community.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.